-The four-year averaged UH8to2 Atlantic Water is also shallow and warm relative to the ITP observations (fig. 10a and b and fig. 11a and b).
-The smallest biases are observed in the western Arctic.
+and b).
+The smallest temperature biases are observed in the western Arctic.
 Here observations find Atlantic Water around 300 m depth, while it is generally shallower in the UH8to2 model, around 250 m.
 Temperature discrepancies between the model and observations are approximately 0.5 °C. In the eastern Arctic, UH8to2 Atlantic Water is shallower, 100-150 m beneath the surface, with observations in the 150-200 m range.
-Mean temperature discrepancies between the model and observations in the eastern Arctic are over 1 °C, and discrepancies of 2-3 °C are sometimes observed.
-This bias was apparent in the model initial conditions but worsened over time, with the biggest discrepancies occurring later in the model run (not shown).
+Mean temperature discrepancies between the model and observations in the eastern Arctic are over 1 °C, and discrepancies of >2 °C are sometimes observed.
+This bias was apparent in the model initial conditions (suggesting that a different initialization procedure potentially could have led to a different outcome) but worsened over time, with the biggest discrepancies occurring later in the model run

+(not shown).
 A full investigation into the source of this bias is beyond the scope of this work.

-3.3.3.
+3.4.3.
 Pacific Summer Water

 In much of the literature, Pacific Summer Water is described as an intermittent temperature maximum of around -0.5 to 0 °C (Shimada et al., 2001; Steele et al., 2004; Timmermans et al., 2014, 2018).
-In the WOA18 climatology this temperature maximum appears, but is quite subtle (fig. 8b).
-However, in the synoptic ITP data from 2017-2020, maximum temperatures from 40-100 m depth are frequently over 0 °C (fig. 10c), significantly warmer than the four-year model mean.
-Mean temperature profiles from the western Arctic ITP profiles show a distinct peak in temperature around 65 m depth (fig. 11a).
-In contrast, the model output lacks a significant Pacific Summer Water temperature maximum, with maximum temperatures in this depth range in the western Arctic of generally less than -1 °C. There is no subsurface temperature maximum in the mean western Arctic UH8to2 temperature profile shallower than the depth range of the Atlantic Water.
+In the WOA18 climatology this temperature maximum appears, but is quite subtle (Fig. 8b).
+However, in the synoptic ITP data from 2017-2020, September Pacific Summer Water temperatures are frequently over 0 ° C (Fig. 9g), significantly warmer than the four-year model September mean (September is chosen for this comparison as the maximum model